soywod/iris.vim/README.md

 In order to autocomplete addresses, Iris keeps a `.contacts` file that contains mails of your contacts.
 It's updated each time you send a new mail (only the `To` header is used).
-To extract all addresses from all your existing mails:
+You can extract all addresses from all your existing
+mails:

 ```vim
 :IrisExtractContacts